relativist/PyAttanndance/README.md

 # PyAttanndance

-Show your and teemate work attandance.
+Show your and teemmate work attandance.